susantamoh84/Upgrad/BigData/Understanding BigData.md

   - Low-cost implementation: Hadoop runs on commodity machines, which are low-cost computers that lead to a lower implementation cost.
   - Flexibility: Hadoop can process any kind of data (structured, semi-structured, and unstructured).

+# Yet Another Resource Negotiator

+  - 3 layers of Hadoop:

+    - The Storage Layer: HDFS
+    - The resource management layer: YARN
+    - The Data-processing layer: Map-Reduce

+  - Coming to the structure of YARN, there are 4 components in it:

+    - Resource manager: It looks after the resources of the entire cluster.
+      The slave machines run multiple tasks which require different resources for execution, such as memory (RAM), CPU, etc.
+      These resources are allocated by the resource manager.

+    - Node manager: The node manager keeps track of the resources running on the slave machine (one data node) it is residing on.
+      It manages the resources allocated for each of the applications (also known as tasks) inside the node and communicates the status of the resources to the resource manager.

+    - Application Master: A job is subdivided into multiple tasks.
+Each task is individually managed by the application master.
+      It looks after the lifecycle of the task and sends timely requests to the resource manager for the required containers.

+    - Containers: To perform each task, the application master will require different components like memory (RAM) or CPU or storage disks.
+These components are collectively termed as containers and are managed by the node manager.
+      These containers are the actual place where the task is performed.